RetroCraft/evil.css/README.md

 * Exploit this week's WordPress vulnerability and add it to your friend's blog.
 * Hack an Internet backbone router and inject it into _everyone's_ webpages.

 A script called `evil-safari-mac.sh` is included that automates setting Safari's user stylesheet to the latest version of evil.css.
+This takes tlrobinson's latest version.
 Run it on any Mac using Terminal.app with this easy to remember URL:

     curl -L bit.ly/evil-safari-mac | sh